Iron Butterfly Calculator

 Short Iron Butterfly (Credit)

-How to Read the Iron Butterfly P/L Chart
+How to Read the P/L Chart

 Long Iron Butterfly (Debit)

-Short Iron Butterfly vs Short Iron Condor
+Short Iron Butterfly vs. Short Iron Condor

 Chris Butler